Zucchini Noodle Mock Pasta Salad (Video)

 - Then gently stir in the sliced sausage, red pepper pieces, olives, and sliced green onions.

-- Serve right away or chill for a few hours before serving.
-(This was still quite good after it has been in the fridge overnight, although it was best freshly made.)
+- This was still quite good after it has been in the fridge overnight, although it was best freshly made.

 Notes